zanaptak/TypedCssClasses/README.md

 It is tested and working in Visual Studio Code on Windows and Linux, and in Visual Studio 2019 on Windows.

-Add the package to your project:
+Add the [NuGet package](https://www.nuget.org/packages/Zanaptak.TypedCssClasses) to your project:
 ```
 dotnet add package Zanaptak.TypedCssClasses
 ```